verajosemanuel/tidyviz-base/README.md

 base is rocker/verse

-this is a base image for tidyiz. just some libraries and github packages plus rJava
+#### This is a base image for tidyiz. just some libraries and github packages plus rJava

-### PLEASE CONSIDER tidyviz instead for a more packages and features
+#### PLEASE CONSIDER tidyviz instead for all packages and features

 ## Quick Reference